Fonz-Hamilton/Visualis-Html-CSS-base-old-/README.txt

 add to it in the future.
 It doesnt link or submit the for just yet.
 For now it just checks if what was entered was an email using regex.
 Sends an alert box telling you to enter valid email

-MainFoldersOfSite - has all the html/css/javascript files

-ideaProjectFolders - has all of that + in a jetbrains folder structure/project